 • The apostle’s prayer, like that of Jesus, was motivated by a “heart’s desire” for the Israelites’ salvation.
-If you don’t yet have it, ask God to place a prayer “burden” in your heart for specific people’s salvation.
+If you don’t yet have that, ask God to place a prayer “burden” in your heart for specific people’s salvation.
 Then pray diligently for them!

 1 John 5:14-15 This is the confidence we have in approaching God: that if we ask anything according to his will, he hears us.
 And if we know that he hears us — whatever we ask — we know that we have what we asked of him.

 1 Timothy 2:3-4 This is good, and pleases God our Savior, who wants all men to be saved and to come to a knowledge of the truth.

 • We may pray generally, as Jesus did, or specifically, as Paul did, in either case having great confidence in the power of prayers that are according to the revealed will of God.